 Prospective parents and pupils are strongly recommended to attend one of our Open Morning events, held annually in March and September or one of our Parents’ Forums held at other times on a regular basis.
 Dates and booking details are available on our website at www.stgeorgesweybridge.com

-To begin the admissions process you will need to register your child by completing the Registration Form and returning this with the non-refundable Registration Fee (£100 per child) to the Admissions Office.
+To begin the admissions process you will need to register your child by completing the Registration Form online, which can be found here, and you will need to pay the non-refundable Registration Fee (£100 per child) to the Admissions Office.
 Please make cheques payable to St George’s Weybridge.

 Entry at Nursery

 Candidates for admission into the Nursery are given a short informal assessment with a parent present.
 They are presented with a variety of activities to explore.
 We look for children of average to above average ability, who are eager and ready to learn and who have concentration and language skills appropriate to their age.
 As well as personal and social skills, we look for imagination and individuality.

 The majority of our Nursery children automatically transfer into Reception Year.
 External candidates seeking admission at Reception are invited in for a short informal assessment with the Head of Lower Years.
 This involves an assessment of their vocabulary, phonic and number knowledge as well as their personal and social development.
 The assessment lasts approximately half an hour.
 Once a child has been offered a place they will be invited to come in for an induction afternoon in the summer term.

 Entry at 5+ (Year 1) and 6+ (Year 2)